ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-using-vagrant.rst

 Setting up SITL using Vagrant
 =============================

+Warning

+These instructions are out-of-date.
+We recommend Windows 10 or later users follow the instructions for :ref:`Setting up the Build Environment using WSL <building-setup-windows>` and :ref:`Setting up SITL on WSL <sitl-on-windows-wsl>`

 This article explains how to set up the :ref:`SITL ArduPilot Simulator <sitl-simulator-software-in-the-loop>` in a virtual machine environment using `Vagrant <https://www.vagrantup.com/>`__, and connect it to a Ground Control Station running on the host computer.
 This